 To build my argument, I think it’s important first to understand why humans wear clothes.

 Note: we have since recorded a podcast episode breaking down our experiences with wearing the same clothes every day.

 Why do humans wear clothes?

 When born, humans are naked.
 Being naked is our most natural form.
 But moments after birth, we are wrapped up in cloth and from this point on we wear clothes every day.

 It’s interesting to note that we are the only species that willingly wears clothes.

 When did this obsession with clothing begin?

-According to BBC, clothes do not fossilize, so we cannot get direct evidence for the time humans stopped being naked and started wearing animal furs and skin.
+According to the BBC, clothes do not fossilise, so we cannot get direct evidence for the time humans stopped being naked and started wearing animal furs and skin.

 However using indirect methods of research, a lice study showed that it was only 170,000 years ago when it all began.

 In hot climates such as Africa, humans happily walked around naked.
-But in colder climates, as sentient beings lost natural body hair, it became necessary to wear clothes to protect against cold conditions.
+But in colder climates, as sentient beings lost natural body hair, it became necessary to wear clothes to protect against freezing conditions.